 The wisdom of Horse has always been the core of this work as well as always being at the heart of her own development, both personally and professionally.
 She has been accompanied on a journey of mutual transformation these last 20 years by an affectionate and deep-seeing part Arabian mare named Darcey, a brown and white gypsy cob of deep softness and strength named Molly, and a midnight coloured mare, named Inca, who still teaches and guides lessons of sovereignty in gentleness, from through the Veil.

-More recently, Mia has joined Catriona in bringing the Imaginal Horse Circles out into the world……
+More recently, Mia and Charmaine Lane have joined Catriona in bringing the Imaginal Horse Circles out into the world……

-Mia is one of the original circle that began meeting around the New Moons in early 2022 and has recently stepped forward to occupy a key place in bringing the Imaginal Horse Circles out further into the world beyond our own communities.
+Mia is one of the original circle that began meeting around the New Moons in early 2022 and has recently stepped forward to assist with all things admin.
+A role that is key in supporting the Horse Circles as they move out around the UK and overseas.

 Mia came to Britain from her birthplace of France in 1996 after some years working in retail and then in education with women at their midlife threshold, following a thread in that move, that she sensed was her next step, but unsure exactly what this would bring.
 She lived in Bristol and Bath, and then travelled to Wales to visit her partner’s family and felt a strong sense of arriving home there.
 She and her partner and son then moved to live in West Wales, and currently live in a small market town, beside the grounds of Trinity St David’s University campus and by the Teifi River.